 Businesses must incorporate an optimal mix of full-time and temp workers to ensure their workforce can ramp up or trim down to accommodate the ebbs and flows of an uncertain economy.
 Working with a staffing company to create a pipeline of qualified and vetted temp workers is a good place to start.

-There is still a lot of uncertainty surrounding how Trump’s executive order will actually impact American manufacturing and bleed into the related industries, but one thing is for certain: the companies that will fare best are those that are agile and adaptable to forces beyond their control.
+There is still a lot of uncertainty surrounding how Trump’s executive order and supporting social campaign will actually impact American manufacturing and bleed into the related industries, but one thing is for certain: the companies that will fare best are those that are agile and adaptable to forces beyond their control.